kentippens/HFP/SETUP.md

-# Premier Pool Resurfacing - Laravel Application Setup
+# Hexagon Fiberglass Pools - Laravel Application Setup

 ## Overview
-This is a Laravel 12 application for a pool resurfacing service business.
+This is a Laravel 12 application for Hexagon Fiberglass Pools, specializing in fiberglass pool resurfacing, conversions, repairs, and remodeling.
 It includes a public-facing website with service pages, contact forms with reCAPTCHA protection, and a Filament admin panel for content management.

 ## Requirements